Progressive supranuclear palsy

 - I have other health conditions.
 How can I best manage these conditions together?

-- Should I restrict my activities?
+- Should I limit my activities?

 In addition to the questions that you've prepared, don't hesitate to ask other questions during your appointment.